This page is dedicated to the A1 locomotive (4-6-2) 60163 "Tornado" which was built in 2008 at Darlington, County Durham, England.

 A wonderful sight for steam enthusiasts - "Tornado" and "Mallard" side by side at Shildon in June, 2010.
 Photograph © Stan Laundon.

-Hundreds of enthusiasts turned out in force to see "Tornado" at Shildon having hauled "Mallard" from the NRM in York.
+Hundreds of enthusiasts turned out in force to see "Tornado" at Shildon in June, 2010, having hauled "Mallard" from the NRM in York.
 Photograph © Stan Laundon.

 "Tornado" at Eaglescliffe on Teesside - Saturday, April 24th, 2010.
 Having travelled down from Durham she took the freight route, through Norton and Stockton, before eventually stopping at Darlington North Road - her birthplace.
 She later moved to the Railway Museum in Shildon.
 Photograph © Stan Laundon.